vladak/weather/README.md

 # weather

-Simple weather monitoring Python script
+Simple weather monitoring Python script.
+Collects the temperature data using OWFS, uses Telegraf service to feed the measurements into InfluxDB.

 ## Install